avinashkrsingh01/My-Portfolio-web/README.md

 # Avinash Kumar Singh - Portfolio
-To Visit my website Click 👉 [Link Text](my-portfolio-web-swart.vercel.app)
+To Visit my website Click 👉 [Visit My Vercel Project](my-portfolio-web-swart.vercel.app)

 Welcome to my portfolio!
 This repository showcases my skills, projects, and experiences in web development, competitive programming, and beyond.
 Built with React and styled to create a clean, user-friendly experience, this portfolio is a reflection of my journey in tech, from frontend development to hackathons.